Lynnes001/piptag_tutorial/README.md

    Right-Click > Resource Configurations > Exclude from Build...

   2. The original program is created with compiler version 3.3.3 but is no longer downloadable, use version 4.4.5 or 4.4.8 as an alternative.
+Compiler version 18.1.2 LTS is confirmed not working.

   Project > Properties > General > Compiler Version > Select TI v4.4.5/TI v4.4.8